 Behavioural and situational assessments to evaluate teamwork, problem-solving, leadership, and decision-making skills.

-Other Ways to Improve Your Profile
+How to Improve Your Profile for MBA in USA Admission

 Strengthening your profile is essential because top business schools look beyond academics and test scores.
 A well-rounded application increases your chances of getting an admission in your desired College.